nwillc/snipgo/README.md

 # SnipGo

-Playing around with a Go and curses based program to manage my snippets.
+Playin`g around with a Go and curses based program to manage my snippets.